jamesmcarthur-3999/solar-system-physics-simulator/docs/PROJECT_STATUS.md

 *Last Updated: March 17, 2025*

-## Current Status: Feature Implementation Phase
+## Current Status: Educational Enhancement Phase

 The project has progressed significantly with the addition of several major features and optimizations.
-The core engine is fully functional, and we are now focused on enhancing the educational features and user experience while optimizing performance.
+The core engine is fully functional, and we have now implemented key educational features and visual enhancements to improve the user experience and educational value.

 ## Completed Tasks